CronDog

 Mortgage rate monitor

 The mortgage rates can be volatile.
-If you want to monitor the rates, instead of checking it manually each time, you can save time by setting up a monitoring task and get notified whenever the mortgage rates changed.
+If you want to monitor the rates from major lenders, instead of checking them manually, you can use our new, ready-to-go mortgage rate monitor page.

 FieldValueNotes

-Task NameMortgage rate monitor - IEXThe name of the task
+Task Name30-year fixed rate mortgage average in the United StatesThe name of the task

 Request MethodGET